Velfi/digital-garden/src/routes/voxelle/VOXELLE_FORMAT.md

 ## Structure

-After decompression (if gzipped), the payload is either BSON or JSON.
+After decompression (if gzipped), the payload is BSON.
 The logical structure is:

 | Field | Type | Required | Description |
 |-------|------|----------|-------------|